 ASF addresses the potential for data loss in the underlying transport or data storage medium.
-It potentially allows a variety of error correction and arror concealment techniques to be employed, including the use of error correcting codes and object decomposition and distribution over multiple transport or storage blocks.
-At this time, however, only "N"+1 parity based correction has a stream of packets, advanced forward error correction, a UUIDs.
+It potentially allows a variety of error correction and error concealment techniques to be employed, including the use of error correcting codes and object decomposition and distribution over multiple transport or storage blocks.
+At this time, however, only "N"+1 party based correction has "can deployed.
+The capability exists to dynamically support advanced forward error correction to a UUIDs.
 (ASF supports both global error correction and local error correction.
-Global error correction could be performed on a stream or object level.)
+Global error correction could performed on a stream of packets.
+Local error correction could be performed on a stream or object level.)

 The error correction object contains provisions for opaque information needed by the error correction engine for recovery.
-For example, if the error correction scheme is simple "N"+1 parity, then "N" must be available.
+For example, if the error correction scheme is simple "N"+1 party, then "N" must be available.
 A transformation program may also use this same information to create a new version of an ASF Multimedia stream for a server with different characteristics or using a different network transport.